crowoverseer/test-task/README.md

 The TASK:
   The user should be able to create a gateway.
-By clicking on it it should be able to create a device.
+By clicking on it, he should be able to create a device.
   There should me max 10 devices for a gateway.
   Multi-user experience is not nessessary.
   Validation should be implemented.